Whangārei is Taitokerau Northland’s only city, but it is also a natural playground, full of adventure, connection, and beauty.

 Whangārei Heads

 Those landing in Whangārei by air are treated to an up-close view of this spectacular area as they land at the airport in Onerahi, just a few kilometres from the city centre.
 A drive along the Whangārei Heads road is one of the most scenic road trips imaginable.
 The road hugs the harbour, meandering by beaches and coves with stunning vistas of the area's distinctive volcanic outcrops.
+Discover it in detail with the Northland Journey Where Giants Gather.
 Much of this area is scenic or marine reserve, including the Whangārei Marine Reserve at Reotahi, an excellent place to snorkel and observe the abundant marine life.
 The road ends at the beautiful white sands of Ocean Beach, or at Pataua South, a remote village with sheltered estuary, and ocean-side surf beaches.
 The pedestrian bridge at Pataua South provides walking access to Pataua North but there is no road for vehicles.
 The whole peninsula is a wonderland and taking some time out here is a must do.
 Hiking is a top activity here too.
 Climb Mount Manaia which towers 460m above the harbour entrance; its dramatic rock peaks are steeped in Māori legend.
 Te Whara Track is a challenging five-hour hike that follows an ancient Māori trail through coastal forest and has breath-taking views.
 Both hikes are rated in Department of Conservations top short and day hikes.
 Whangārei Heads also has a vibrant art community, with regular events held throughout the year.

 Whangarei Heads Ocean Beach